What is a Business Line of Credit?

 How do you apply for a Business Line of Credit?

-You can apply for a business line of credit through UCS by following these steps.
+You can apply for a business line of credit through UCS by following the steps below.

 Step 1: Determine How Much Funding You Need